 When Orthographic is selected, the Depth of Field, Focal Point, and Field of View options, under the Enscape Visual Settings’ Main tab, will be disabled or will not be available at all.

 Furthermore, the buttons for the Video Editor, Panoramas, Minimap, and Navigation Mode will be disabled in the Enscape viewport UI.

 Enscape Toolbar buttons disabled when in Orthographic Projection mode.

-The options for Projection will only take affect when View Synchronization is disabled.
+The options for Projection will only take affect when Synchronize Views is disabled.

-Once View Synchronization is enabled it will always result in the Projection being automatically set and locked to ‘Perspective’ for as long as View Synchronization is enabled.
+When Synchronize Views is enabled this will result in the Projection being always automatically set and locked to Perspective for as long as Synchronize Views is enabled.

-Disabling View Synchronization will unlock the Projection options and return it to whichever Projection mode had previously been set by the user.
+Disabling Synchronize Views will unlock the Projection options again and return it to whichever Projection had previously been set by the user.